-- Purchase reasoning takes into account the fact that different customers seeking the same product may have very different reasons for doing so.
+- Purchase behavior takes into account the fact that different customers seeking the same product may have very different reasons for doing so.
 I may be looking to buy a car that’s fast.
 You may be looking to buy a car that’s safe.
 We’re both in the market for a car but for very different reasons — we should be segmented separately, receiving completely different messages aligned to our interests.

 - Consumer status looks at the state of a consumer’s relationship with your brand to segment them appropriately.
-For instance, an internet service provider might classify consumers as non-subscribers, prospects, new subscribers, longtime subscribers, churn risks and churned customers (who have switched to a different ISP).
+For instance, an internet service provider might classify consumers as non-subscribers, prospects, new subscribers, longtime subscribers, churn risks and churned customers (who have switched to a different provider).
 How you message and present offers will vary based on the segment ( i.e., you’ll send “win-back” offers to churned customers, but that same offer wouldn’t make sense for prospects).

 Data is at the Foundation of Behavioral Segmentation

-As we’ve discussed, a behavioral segmentation strategy is very powerful to you as a marketer and can give your brand a distinct competitive advantage to your marketing campaign.
-But turning its techniques into reality can be challenging because it requires a level of mastery over your customer data that most organizations have not yet achieved.
+As we’ve discussed, a behavioral segmentation strategy is very powerful to you as a marketer and can give your brand a distinct competitive advantage to its marketing campaigns.
+But turning its techniques into reality can be challenging because it requires a level of mastery over your customer data that many organizations have not yet achieved.

 - Unify customer data from every channel and touchpoint, whether online or offline, into a single view.

-- Analyze customer behavior to enable behavioral segmentation executed 100% by marketers or with the help of AI and machine learning.
+- Analyze customer behavior to enable behavioral segmentation executed by business users with the help of AI and machine learning.

 - Activate those segments in the form of personalized, relevant and timely experiences.